 On my last trip, I stayed at the Vismaya Suvarnabhumi Resort just a ten-minute drive from Suvarnabhumi International Airport.
-They offer a free airport pickup for arriving passengers.
+They offer free airport pickup for arriving passengers.
 The trip to the airport is around 200 Baht.
-There is a restaurant and an outdoor pool at the hotel and a convenience store is within walking distance.
+There is a restaurant and an outdoor pool at the hotel, and a convenience store is within walking distance.

 What to Eat

 While you’ll find restaurants for every taste in Bangkok and other big, touristy places, in spots that are rather off the beaten tracks, you’ll find mostly Thai cuisine, obviously.

 Apart from western-style restaurants, you’ll see food stalls and market stands all over the place.
 There, you can eat your fill at unbelievably inexpensive prices.
 This being said, you might have to compromise on equipment and hygiene standards.
 However, the food from these open-air kitchens has become an integral part of the daily life of many Thais.